-This supports individual requests for funding in our communities and spreads kindness in all sorts of ways.
+This supports individual requests from charitable organisations in our operating area for funding in our communities and helps to spread kindness in all sorts of ways.

 The fund looks to support charitable organisations in our operating area which support the following causes: